Corvette C8’s 'Turbo Encabulator' Explained In Confusing Video

 Try to understand the whole thing.
 We dare you.

-The 2020 Chevrolet Corvette C8 is an engineering marvel, arguably.
+The 2020 Chevy Corvette C8 is an engineering marvel, arguably.
 With performance numbers (0 to 60 miles per hour in 2.8 seconds) coming from a relatively conservative output figure, coming with a price tag that undercuts several European exotics, it's rightfully so.
 Not to mention, the move to a mid-engine platform after 70 decades of having the engine at the front wasn't a small feat.

-But, little to everyone's knowledge, the Corvette C8 has a turbo encabulator, or turboencabulator, installed to boost its performance to achieve the incredible numbers – that's if you'll take the word of Michael Brown as explained on the video embedded on top of this page.
+Credits to Chevrolet for making the C8 as it is right now but actually, the Corvette C8 has a turbo encabulator, or turboencabulator, installed to boost its performance to achieve the incredible numbers – that's if you'll take the word of Michael Brown as explained on the video embedded on top of this page.

 Gallery: Next-Gen Chevy Corvette C9 Renderings